Meet Our Team

 Dr. Wynn's prior experience as a public school principal, university dean, and education law professor contributed to her keen understanding of special education and the laws that govern student rights.
 However, it was her personal experience advocating for family members with special needs that fueled her passion to help others successfully navigate the complicated system and learn to become their own best advocates.

-Dr. Wynn is now dedicated to full-time advocacy in Brevard County, Florida and surrounding areas.
-She regularly participates in professional development opportunities to hone her legal knowledge and negotiation skills and is a member of numerous advocacy groups, to include COPAA and ISEA.
+Dr. Wynn is now dedicated to full-time advocacy in Central Florida and surrounding areas.
+She regularly participates in professional development opportunities to hone her legal knowledge and negotiation skills and is a member of numerous advocacy groups including COPAA and ISEA.
 Through her partnership with a national network of professional advocates, she is able to expand the non-profit services of Academic Success Advocates to families throughout Florida and the U.S.

 Lisa H. Trammell, B.A.